 The last paper by Chen and Cage (2013) is relevant for the hypothesis as it looks at how relationships between members of a community emerge and what the effect of organising meetups is on this relationship.
 This paper suggests that members who attend offline gatherings interact less frequently with members of the community with whom they have more loose connection than with members with whom they have close connections, compared to non-attendees.
 These results might imply that the effect of organising an offline event might have a considerable different effect on the participation of attendees and

 non-attendees.
+This again highlights the importance of the difference between researching participation for the community as a whole compared to on an individual member level.

 These papers all have a different theoretical domain as the authors are all cautious and do not generalise the results outside their population.
 Furthermore, these studies are unique and specific that there have not been researches with the same theoretical domain and different populations.
 Therefore, it is not possible to infer if different populations would result in similar findings.